mlutze/bartok-legacy/README.md

 If a player has an Ace, 2, or 3 in their Salad, and another player vetos their play, the first player may override the veto.
-If they override the veto, they must discard the Ace, 2, or 3 used to justify the veto.
+If they override the veto, they must discard the Ace, 2, or 3 used to override the veto.

 ## Salad 4 U
 _Added by Jonathan, 15 Nov 2023_